Setting the Bar: EcoLeague Institutions Receive Top Ratings in Green Education

 With decades of experience in environmental stewardship and sustainability studies, the EcoLeague consortium continues to be a leading innovator in green education.
-A host of sustainability initiatives at Northland College have placed it on Sierra Magazine’s List of Cool Schools, joining EcoLeague partners and perennial staples atop the rankings, Green Mountain College (#1 in ‘18, #2 in ‘17), College of the Atlantic (#1 in ’17 and ‘16), and Dickinson College (#6 in ’18, #25 in ’17).
+A host of sustainability initiatives at Northland College have placed it on Sierra Magazine’s List of Cool Schools, joining EcoLeague partners and perennial staples atop the rankings, College of the Atlantic (#1 in ’17 and ‘16) and Dickinson College (#6 in ’18, #25 in ’17).

 From sustainable food practices and sustainability across curricula to eco-friendly housing, EcoLeague campuses create a holistic educational environment for students, and provide the tools to forge a sustainable future.
 It is no surprise then, that continued efforts of EcoLeague members to improve curricula and energy consumption were also recognized by the Association for the Advancement of Sustainability in Higher Education (full 2018 rankings here).

-While Dickinson College claimed the top spot overall in sustainability for Baccalaureate institutions, Northland College came in at #8, with Green Mountain College (GMC) gaining the #1 rating for Masters institutions.
-All four aforementioned EcoLeague members were rated in the top ten for curriculum.
-College of the Atlantic (CoA) was among the highest rated institutions for campus grounds, while GMC clocked in at #1 in the categories of investment & finance and air & climate.
+While Dickinson College claimed the top spot overall in sustainability for Baccalaureate institutions, Northland College came in at #8.
+All three aforementioned EcoLeague members were rated in the top ten for curriculum, with College of the Atlantic (CoA) was among the highest rated institutions for campus grounds.

 Recent innovations in sustainability at EcoLeague institutions include: